 Summer Internship Support

-Once you are on your internship, you still have access to the Leadership Development Program team by phone and virtual meeting if you need help processing feedback from your employer, or if you want to redirect your leadership development goals midstream.
+- Gain help processing feedback from your employer, or if you want to redirect your leadership development goals midstream.

-What you learn about yourself through LDP can shape how you perform during your internship, how you lead or contribute to high-functioning student and work teams and how you set goals to build your career.
+What you learn about yourself through LDP can shape how you perform during your internship, how you lead or contribute to high-functioning student and work teams, and how you set goals to build your career.

 The Hogan Assessment is a personality-based assessment used by more than half of the Fortune 500 to hire and develop individual leaders like you.
 Hogan was developed to improve workplace performance and is used among companies globally to do so.
-By taking Hogan, you will get three reports that give you insight into your natural leadership style, how you approach stress and your values and motivations.
+By taking Hogan, you will get three reports that give insight into your natural leadership style, how you approach stress and your values and motivations.

-Hogan is offered in 42 different languages, including German, Portuguese, Simplified Chinese, Traditional Chinese, Spanish, Japanese and Korean.
+Hogan is offered in 42 different languages, including German, Portuguese, Simplified Chinese, Traditional Chinese, Spanish, Japanese, and Korean.
 You can take the assessment in your native language if offered but all reports will be generated in English.